 Samantha was a working mother who had three school-aged children at home.
 She held a research position at a university that was demanding.
-Her husband was a great guy but Samantha carried the brunt of the work of parenting on her shoulders, without communicating her need for help to her husband.
+Her husband was a good man but Samantha carried the brunt of the work of parenting on her shoulders, without communicating her need for help to her husband.

-Beginning at age 16, Samantha experienced tension headaches roughly 50% of the time.
+Beginning at age 16, Samantha experienced tension headaches roughly 50 percent of the time.
 Her headaches sometimes remitted but would invariably come back.
 She worked with a number of different helping professionals over the years but had not found lasting relief.

-Samantha did her best not to take medication for her headaches because many pain medications are opioid-based and are addictive.
-Instead, Samantha would soldier on through the pain.
+Samantha did her best not to take medication for her headaches because many pain medications are often opioid-based and addictive.
+Instead, Samantha would soldier on through her pain.
 She would seldom slow down.
-Rather, she had experienced headaches for over two decades and accepted them as part of life.

-Samantha’s psychologist recommended that she visit a physiotherapist to see whether there was anything the physiotherapist could do for her.
+I recommended that Samantha visit a physiotherapist to see whether there was anything the physiotherapist could do for her.
 Samantha was willing to try anything because her headaches interfered so much with her quality of life.

-Something that made a huge difference in Samantha’s recovery was her motivation to get better, and her willingness to be 100% compliant with the suggestions that both her psychologist and her physiotherapist made.
+Something that made a huge difference in Samantha’s recovery was her motivation to get better, and her willingness to be 100 percent compliant with the suggestions that both her psychologist and her physiotherapist made.

-Samantha started to document her headaches at her psychologist’s suggestion.
-She recorded variables on a daily basis including the date and duration of each headache, its intensity, her stress level each day, how well she had slept, how much medication she had taken, and other variables it was decided might be worth looking at over the course of several months.
-In short, Samantha actively participated in the search, with her psychologist’s help, to uncover the factors that correlated closely with her headaches.
+Samantha started to document her headaches at my suggestion.
+She recorded variables on a daily basis including the date and duration of each headache, its intensity, her stress level each day, how well she had slept, and other variables we determined might be worth looking at over the course of several months.
+In short, Samantha actively participated in the search, with my help, to uncover factors that correlated closely with her headaches.